Overview

 If you use cloud services like Dropbox, iCloud, Google Drive or Microsoft OneDrive, you may have questions about how the CrashPlan app interacts with these services.
 This article provides information and links about using the CrashPlan app alongside several popular cloud services.

-Information about products from other manufacturers is intended as a resource to help you get the most out of CrashPlan products.
-However, our technical support engineers cannot provide direct assistance for these products.
-For assistance with products not developed by CrashPlan, contact the product's manufacturer.
+Information about third-party products is provided as a courtesy to help you get the most out of CrashPlan.
+However, our technical support team cannot provide direct assistance for these products.
+If you need help with third-party software or hardware, please consult the manufacturer's documentation or contact their support team.

 Considerations

-• CrashPlan is not an archival service.
-Any files deleted from a cloud service that are stored locally will also be deleted from your backup archive after 90 days.
-Learn more about deleted file retention settings.
+- CrashPlan is not an archival service.
+Any files removed from the local device will also be deleted from your backup archive based on your deleted file retention settings.

 Box